After extended break, UW men’s basketball players feeling more confident as they look to turn season around

 And Battle, who tallied 19 points three weeks ago during a 74-71 loss to Oregon and went scoreless in the last outing, has shown moments of brilliance.

 “There’s a lot going on this year and not just team-wise,” Battle said.
 “Being isolated with no fans.
-It’s personal too.
+It’s personal, too.
 A lot of players go through their separate, personal struggles.

 “Mentally it’s definitely a challenge, but this break pretty much opened our minds on what’s important.
 We’re all here together and we all need to play for each other.
 This break was perfect.”